szaumoor/ZSTweaks/README.md

 **Component 440:** Make Comet bypass magic resistance and apply a mix of cold, fire and crushing damage

 As others have noted this spell is generally just less powerful than Dragon Breath (the latter also is not affected by Magic Resistance).
 This is an attempt at making it more unique.
 As for the rationale, comets are cold and icy, hence the cold damage, but burn when in a collision path, hence the fire damage, and are big rocks, hence the crushing damage.
+The breakdown of damage is: 2d10+10 cold, 2d10+10 fire, 3d10+10 crushing,

+**Component 450:** Make single-target healing spells other than Heal worth using

+Healing spells are infamously bad in BG/BG2, they heal too little for such a slow cast, and they don't improve with level.
+With this tweak:

+- Cure Light Wounds: Heals 8 points plus 1 more point per level, up to 12.
+- Cure Moderate Wounds: Heals 13 points plus 2 points the first 2 levels, and 1 point on next 2, up to 19 (requires IWDEE's spell present)
+- Cure Medium Wounds: Heals 20 points plus 2 more point per level, up to 28.
+- Cure Serious Wounds: Heals 30 points plus 3 more point in the next two levels, 2 on the next two, up to 40.
+- Cure Critical Wounds: Heals 42 points plus 3 more point per level, up to 54.

+I also hate the name of the spells.
+Mostly because "light wounds" is completely relative to your HP level.
+"Light heal" might be better.
+Maybe I'll change that at some point.
+This Tweak is similar to one found in ToF and SCS.

+**Component 460:** Make Mass Heal faster to cast and heal a bit more

+This improves the power of this spell as a combat spell by improving the casting speed to 2 (from 5), and it improves the healing slightly from 1d8 + 1/level (max of 21-28) to 4d3 + 1/level (24-32).

 ---